ricrocha82/cressent/README.md

 [![Bioconda Downloads](https://anaconda.org/bioconda/cressent/badges/downloads.svg)](https://anaconda.org/bioconda/cressent)

-a modular tool to help researchers to automatically annotate ssDNA contigs
+a modular tool to help researchers automatically annotate ssDNA contigs

 <div align="center">
 <img width = "50%" img src="https://github.com/ricrocha82/cressent/blob/main/figs/fig_cressent_new.jpg">
 </div>

 # Install
 First, you need to install CRESSENT.
 The best option would be using [Mamba](https://mamba.readthedocs.io/en/latest/).
 It fast and will handle the installation of all dependencies for you.